 HIPAA covered research

-The University of Chicago/University of Chicago Medical Center will not withhold treatment or refuse treating you based on whether you sign this Authorization or revoke your authorization at a later time.
+The University of Chicago/University of Chicago Medical Center and Advent Health will not withhold treatment or refuse treating you based on whether you sign this Authorization or revoke your authorization at a later time.

 If you do not sign this form, you will not receive the research-related intervention(s).